What is the difference between a Care Home & Nursing Home?

 YES: Residential Home with EMI Dementia Unit or Nursing Home with EMI Dementia Unit

 EMI stands for Elderly Mentally Infirm and normally describes people living with advanced stages of dementia.
-Care staff are trained in supporting people with challenging behaviour.
+Care staff are trained to support individuals with challenging behaviour.

-The individual’s behaviour and care requirements determines whether they require EMI care within a Residential Home or Nursing Home.
-Within a Nursing Home there should be specialist Mental Health Nurses on hand to support residents with advanced dementia who are able to administer medication.
+The individual’s behaviour and care requirements determine whether they require EMI care within a Residential Home or a Nursing Home.
+Within a Nursing Home, there should be specialist Mental Health Nurses on hand to support residents with advanced dementia who are able to administer medication.

 If you have another healthcare condition which requires nursing care, as well as advanced dementia, then you will be best supported within an EMI Nursing Home.
-Additional care needs which would require nursing care include being bed bound; if you are bed bound then you are at higher risk of developing other health complications and therefore require the care of a Nurse.
+Additional care needs which would require nursing care include being bed-bound; if you are bed-bound, then you are at a higher risk of developing other health complications and therefore require the care of a Nurse.

 This completely depends on your Mum’s level of mobility.

-If you Mother is slow, requires the assistance of one and uses a stick or walking frame it is likely that her care needs could be supported in a residential care home.
+If your Mother is slow, requires the assistance of one and uses a stick or walking frame, it is likely that her care needs could be supported in a residential care home.

 If you need support shortlisting either a Care Home or Nursing Home then contact TrustedCare for free, help and advice 7-days a week